 But please note the quote 'y in the above.
-Using gp_read_str("y") might work, but is dangerous, especially when programming functions to be used under gp.
+Using gp\read\str("y") might work, but is dangerous, especially when programming functions to be used under gp.
 The latter reads the value of y, as currently known by the gp interpreter, possibly creating it in the process.
-But if y has been modified by previous gp commands (e.g. y = 1), then the value of gy is not what you expected it to be and corresponds instead to the current value of the gp variable (e.g. gen_1).
+But if y has been modified by previous gp commands (e.g. y = 1), then the value of gy is not what you expected it to be and corresponds instead to the current value of the gp variable (e.g. gen\1).

-GEN fetch_var_value(long v) returns a shallow copy of the current value of the variable numbered v.
+GEN fetch\var\value(long v) returns a shallow copy of the current value of the variable numbered v.
 Returns NULL if that variable number is unknown to the interpreter, e.g. it is a user variable.
 Note that this may not be the same as $pol_x(v)$ if assignments have been performed in the interpreter.

 4.6.2.2 Temporary variables.
-You can create temporary variables using long fetch_var() returns a new variable with lower priority than any variable currently in use.
+You can create temporary variables using long fetch\var() returns a new variable with lower priority than any variable currently in use.

-long fetch_var_higher() returns a new variable with higher priority than any variable currently in use.
+long fetch\var\higher() returns a new variable with higher priority than any variable currently in use.

-After the statement v = fetch_var(), you can use pol_1(v) and pol_x(v).
+After the statement $v = fetch_var()$ , you can use pol\1(v) and pol\x(v).
 The variables created in this way have no identifier assigned to them though, and are printed as tnumber.
-You can assign a name to a temporary variable, after creating it, by calling the function after which the output machinery will use the name s to represent the variable number n.
-The GP parser will not recognize it by that name, however, and calling this on a variable known to gp raises an error.
-Temporary variables are meant to be used as free variables to build polynomials and power series, and you should never assign values or functions to them as you would do with variables under gp.
-For that, you need a user variable.
+You can assign a name to a temporary variable, after creating it, by calling the function removes all temporary variables in use.